-This Diabetes Week we're encouraging you to #TalkAboutDiabetes.
-To help you out, we're offering top tips for having conversations about diabetes.
-Going to your healthcare professional can make you nervous, especially if you're worried about something.
+Going to your healthcare professional can make you nervous, especially if you're worried about bringing something up.
 Here are our top tips for talking to your diabetes team.

 It’s an old cliché, but there really is no such thing as a silly question.
 Diabetes is complicated, and managing it can be very difficult.
 If you’re not sure about anything, just ask.
 And if you have any concerns, talk to your healthcare professional.